RapidCodeLab/gopusher-wiki/docs/05-price.md

 ### 2. Monthly: Cost is $29 based on monthly basis payments

-This versions has no limits, after expired, application automatically go to Limited mode.
+This version has no limits, after expired, application automatically go to Limited mode.

 ### 3. Annual: Cost is $299 based on annual basis payments

-This versions has no limits, after expired, application automatically go to Limited mode.
+This version has no limits, after expired, application automatically go to Limited mode.

 ### 4. Source Code: Cost is $1.999 one time payment